How To Get From Manila to Sagada?

 You have the option to take a direct bus or to travel via Baguio.
 However, we think the 12-hour journey is already long enough so we will only explain the direct route.

-Buses used for this route are classified as either semi-deluxe (tourist) or super deluxe (VIP).
+Buses used for the Manila to Sagada route are classified as either semi-deluxe (tourist) or super deluxe (VIP).
 The VIP buses only have 35 seats while the tourist buses have 45.
+We recommend the VIP bus, especially for taller passengers, as they provide more legroom.

-The bus will make a stopover in Banaue and then continue to Sagada, where they will drop you off at the Sagada-Besao Road, near the Sagada Municipality Hall in the town center.
-Depending on where you stay in Sagada, you may have to take a local transfer to reach your hotel.
+The bus will make a stopover in Banaue and then continue to Sagada.
+You will be dropped off at Sagada-Besao Road, near the Sagada Municipal Hall in the town center.
+Depending on where you’re staying in Sagada, you may have to take a local transfer to reach your hotel.

 Note: Make sure that you are at the terminal at least 30 minutes prior to departure.